getBoolean/flutter_boolean_template/README.md

 Although you can use it without a local source, the greatest benefit comes from combining Stock with a local database such as Floor, Drift, Sqflite, Realm, etc. *(excerpt from the README)*

-### Leak Tracking

-Track memory leaks using [leak_tracker](https://pub.dev/packages/leak_tracker).
-This works automatically for instrumented Flutter classes, but requires manual instrumentation for code outside of the Flutter framework.
-See the [leak_tracker README](https://pub.dev/packages/leak_tracker#instrument-your-code) for more information.

 ### Native Splash Screen

 Follow the instructions in the file [flutter_native_splash.yaml](flutter_native_splash.yaml)